Thursday, March 18, 2010

 The prince, who is second in line to the throne, is officially known as Carl Gustav, but the "little boy speaks of himself as Ustaf."

 To the Swedes, he is "the little Prince, a lively little boy with fair, curly hair and a mischievous smile."

 Last summer, Carl Gustav appeared in a movie where he is shown "enjoying himself on a farm near one of his great-grandfather's summer homes."
 Carl Gustav appears to "love everything about a farm, especially the animals."

 He also likes to play in the sand, "paddle in the water and make sand castles."
-He is a a true Swede as in winter "he loves to role in the snow and slide on skis and sleds."
+He is a true Swede as in winter "he loves to roll in the snow and slide on skis and sleds."

 Prince Carl Gustav is not a spoiled little boy.
-He is subjected to strict riles of behavior and conduct," and his education will prepare him to be king one day.
+He is subjected to strict rules of behavior and conduct," and his education will prepare him to be king one day.